Computational Physics University of Tsukuba

 Grading Philosophy

-The final evaluation is given based on the average of scores of
+The final evaluation is given based on the average scores of three reports for computational particle physics, astrophysics, and biophysics.

 Course schedule